cypnk/Anime-List/README.md

 D.Gray-man
 Danjon ni Deai o Motomeru no wa Machigatteiru Daro ka (DanMachi: Is It Wrong to Try to Pick Up Girls in a Dungeon?)
 Danshi Koukousei no Nichijou
+Dantalian no Shoka (The Mystic Archives of Dantalian)
 Darling in the FranXX
 DearS
 Death March kara Hajimaru Isekai Kyousoukyoku